adbar/trafilatura/docs/deprecations.rst

 Command-line interface
 ^^^^^^^^^^^^^^^^^^^^^^

-The following CLI arguments were renamed:
+The following CLI arguments were renamed or removed:

 ================================ ================================
 Old                              New